 One of the largest costs of moving house often comes down to two men and a truck.
 Quoting this can be a complicated matter, especially as some removalist companies now charge an added cost per stair once you involve two or more storeys in the move.
 However, for a three-bedroom home, you can expect to be charged up to $1000 for the entire move.
 Consider saving yourself the back ache by having removalists deal with your boxes and the stuff that can get knocked around, while leaving the delicate stuff to you and your mate with a trailer to deal with.

-The small hidden costs of moving house
+The hidden costs of moving house

 - How much is a cardboard box?
 How many will you need?
 You can find boxes for sale for under $5 each, and if you need about 20 boxes then you have spent $100 on boxes already.
 Consider renting boxes, asking friends and family (especially social media) for their spare boxes or heading to box heaven, the independent fruit shop, for all the boxes you could ever need.

-- Have you considered any repairs you may need to do?
+- Have you considered any repairs you may need to do before moving house?
 If you are selling a property, you will undoubtedly have some unavoidable costs linked to the sale of your home.
 If you are renting, much of the repair work may be associated with general depreciation of the property and as such the landlord can complete any surface repairs and claim these costs.
 Be sure to keep your landlord updated about such issues as mould or ageing fixtures as you don’t want to come to moving time to have the landlord taking money out of your bond repayment for these repairs.

 - Make the most of government services, including hard and green rubbish collections, which in many areas are no longer set for entire neighbourhoods but are a service you can book for any given day, often with a maximum number of bookings per year.